What Are Good Skills To Put On A Resume

 Research

-It is important to highlight one's skills in reference verification, intellectual property rights, connectivity, collaboration, community involvement, SEO, and Google search when seeking a research-related position.
+When seeking a research-related position, it is vital to highlight one's skills in reference verification, intellectual property rights, connectivity, collaboration, community involvement, SEO, and Google search.

 Programming

-Among them are skills such as Python, C++, and Javascript (which are the 3 top tech skills according to industry data).
+Among them are Python, C++, and Javascript (the 3 top tech skills according to industry data).

 Troubleshooting

-It is an agent or officer's responsibility to be able to appraise and have strong analytical skills, as well as to conduct evaluations, solve conflicts, think rationally, work collaboratively, and be able to communicate effectively.
+It is an agent or officer's responsibility to be able to appraise and have strong analytical skills, as well as to conduct evaluations, solve conflicts, reason, work collaboratively, and be able to communicate effectively.

 Project Management

-The ability to manage projects, set priorities, negotiate, divide labor, plan and prepare, manage portfolios, and other similar activities fall under these skills.
+These skills include the ability to manage projects, set priorities, negotiate, divide labor, plan and prepare, manage portfolios, and other similar activities.

 Video Creation

-It is a valuable technical skill to be able to create, write, edit, compress, and upload videos, whether they are for the animation or motion picture industry.
+It is a valuable technical skill to create, write, edit, compress, and upload videos, whether for the animation or motion picture industry.

 Presentation

-Speaking fluently is necessary as well as creating slideshows and using PowerPoint as an illustration tool.
+Speaking fluently, creating slideshows, and using PowerPoint as an illustration tool are necessary.

 What Technical Skills Should You Include In Your Resume?